26.9.10

 The recipie:

-1. Put a large pot of water on to boil.
+1. Boil a large pot of water.

 3. Once the water boils, salt the water and add the pasta.